jameskr97/jameskr.dev/README.md

 a repo for my personal website!

+## dev environment - make sure hugo is installed

+1. Run `git submodule update --init --recursive` to clone the theme
+2. Run `brew install hugo` to install hugo (or whatever package manager you use)
+3. Run `hugo server` to start the server

 ## environment variables
 | variable | default value | usage |
 | -------- | ------------- | ----- |